 7. Lack of understanding of AI among non-technical employees

 How to solve this problem?
 Start with education.
-I know, it may sound discouraging but I don’t mean you have to become a data scientist.
-Just have a look around your industry, watch some big players, see what use cases they’ve deployed.
+I know it may sound discouraging, but I don’t mean you have to become a data scientist.
+Just have a look around your industry, watch some big players, and see what use cases they’ve deployed.
 Learn about the current possibilities of artificial intelligence, you can do it yourself or ask an expert in the field to help you out.
 Once you have some knowledge, it’ll be easier for you to manage your expectations because you’ll know what AI can and cannot yet do for your business.

-8. Scarcity of field specialists
+8. Scarcity of field specialists experienced with AI technologies

 Companies outside the FAMGA group (Facebook, Apple, Microsoft, Google, Amazon) are struggling to attract top talent.
 And even if they’re attempting to build an in-house team, they aren’t sure whether they’re getting the right people.
 You can’t really know whether they deliver top-quality solutions if you’re lacking the technical knowledge.
 Small and medium enterprises may fall short on the idea of AI adoption because of their limited budget.
 However, outsourcing a data team is now an option as well.